Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Quantum Bayesian Networks ( -based)

 We define quantum Bayesian networks in terms of \qfactor s.
-Our definition is equivalent to the instrument-based definition in~\cite{GBN2014}, however now the semantics is able to address compositionality of sub-networks.
-To each node, we associate a special class of \qfactor\ (a \qCPT).
-This ensures that the semantics of the full network is exactly a probability distribution, and not an arbitrary function with values in $\nnReal$.
+Our definition is equivalent to the instrument-based definition in~\cite{GBN2014}, however moving to \qfactor s allows the semantics to address compositionality of sub-networks.
+To each node, we associate a special kind of \qfactor, called a \qCPT.
+This ensures that the semantics of the full network is exactly a probability distribution, and not any arbitrary function with values in $\nnReal$.

 \subparagraph{Quantum CPTs.}